Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

 - Since the commonly used *`.*`* is greedy, with deep directory structures it may happen that your search term appears in other places than you want, e.g. deeper level directories.
 Being as specific as possible helps you catch the right folders and files.
 Commonly, you might be looking for specific file names, while those same search terms should not appear in directory names.
 For example, you may search for files with *Build* in the name, but avoiding */Build/* directories, since those may contain generated or compiled code.
 To find filenames specifically, or whenever you want to avoid a deeper level directory, a useful pattern is `[^/]*` or `[^/]+`.
 This pattern consumes characters as long as it does not find a `/`.
 When used as `/[^/]*[.]java` it will ensure to catch a filename ending with `.java`.
 You could also have defined a character set that excludes the folder separator *"/"* with a set like `.*/[\\w-][.]java`, but this is prone to omissions.
 - Abide by the developer wisdom that solving a problem with a regular expression leads you to have 2 problems.
 Regular expressions are powerful and may even be fun, but try to match your needs with the simplest possible pattern.
 Matching "positive" patterns, including the `exclude` option, is far easier than trying with e.g. negative lookaheads `(?!..)`, because catching a full file path is difficult with its non-capturing behavior.
 There are cases where patterns may work such as `((?![unwanted string]).)+`, but these cases are hard to get right and debug.
 Also, negative lookbehinds (`?<!`) are not recommended ([rather use an `exclude` pattern as above](#defining-include-and-exclude-patterns)), because they require a known character length and position.

+### YAML indentation rules

+The configuration is sensitive to indentation.
+- System-wide elements are on the first column, like `exclude:` (the `exclude:` in the top of the configuration which defines a system-wide exclusion), `components:`, `languages:`.
+- Their direct elements start on the first column after a "`- `", e.g. the `- name:` of a component,
+- Indented with 2 spaces `include:` and `exclude:` of a component, **if** no context has been defined (being: `production:`, `generated:`, or `test:`).
+The pattern definitions of an `include:` or `exclude:` start with "`- `" at the same level.
+  - If such a code context **is** defined, then their respective `include:` and `exclude:` tags are indented 2 spaces below that.
+- For `architecture:`, `dependencychecker:` and `thirdpartyfindings:`, all underlying elements are indented 2 spaces.

 ## Technology support

 The `languages` section lists all languages that you want Sigrid to analyze:

     languages:
     - name: Csharp
     - name: Java
     - name: Python
     - name: Typescript

 Refer to the [list of supported technologies](technology-support.md) for an overview of all supported technologies and the names that can be used.